 “But what if I misery eat and gain my entire bodyweight again in the meantime?”
-I yelped.
+I yelped as a nurse weighed me for the anaesthetist .
 “What if my uterus shrivels up while I’m waiting?”

-“Don’t worry!” trilled the nurse.
+“Don’t worry!” she trilled.
 “You’re so young!
 It’s only a couple of months!”

-Still, I guess once that fertility deadline does hit, medics will finally stop saying “but you’re so young!”.
+Still, I guess once the fertility deadline does hit, medics will finally stop saying “but you’re so young!”.
 Everything has a bright side.